Mehsana district

-Mehsana district (alternate spelling "Mahesana") is one of the 34 districts of Gujarat state in western India.
-Mehsana city is the administrative headquarters of this district.Mehsana Is largest oil producer in Gujarat.The district has a population of over 2 million and an area of over 4,400 km^{2}.
-As per 2011 census 25.27% of total population of the district lived in the urban area while 74,73% lived in the rural area.
+Mehsana district (also spelled Mahesana) is one of the 34 districts of Gujarat state in western India.
+Mehsana city is the administrative headquarters of the district.
+The district has a population of over 2 million and an area of over 4,400 km^{2}.
+As per 2011 census 25.27% of total population of the district lived in the urban area while 74.73% lived in the rural area.
 There are 614 villages in the district.

-Mehsana district borders with Banaskantha district in the north, Patan and Surendranagar districts in west, Gandhinagar and Ahmedabad districts in south and Sabarkantha district in the east.
+Mehsana district borders Banaskantha district in the north, Patan and Surendranagar districts in the west, Gandhinagar and Ahmedabad districts in the south and Sabarkantha district in the east.

-Major towns of the district are Mehsana, Vijapur, Bahucharaji, Satlasana, Unjha, Vadnagar, Kalol, Kadi, Visnagar, and Kheralu.
+Major towns of the district include Mehsana, Vijapur, Bahucharaji, Satlasana, Unjha, Vadnagar, Kalol, Kadi, Visnagar, and Kheralu.